cmutagorama/notes-app/README.md

 node app.js add --title="some title" --body="some body"
 ```

-Upon success, a JSON file will be created, this file will storing all notes.
+Upon success, a JSON file will be created and it will be storing all notes in an array.

 ## To remove a note